 That's why we'd like to send you a letter!
 You can sign up yourself or someone who you know could use a cheerful bit of snail mail using the form below.
 We'll ship out a postcard, card, or letter (and we can even include a surprise "extra" if you want) within the week.
 Is someone celebrating something special?
 Let us know on the form and we'll tailor the letter to just that purpose.

 Each pack is themed and highlights materials available at the Lincoln Library for curbside pickup.
 Call or use our online form to request one (or more) of the following packs:

 - Dinner and a Movie Pack: Comes with a cookbook, three movies, and microwave popcorn.

-Storytime Pack: Comes with five toddler-appropriate story and board books as well as a guide for interactive songs and activities.
+- Storytime Pack: Comes with five picture or board books as well as a guide for interactive songs and activities.
 Available for toddlers or PreK/Kindergarten ages.

-Genre Pack: Comes with five books in a particular genre, such as mystery, fantasy, or romance.
+- Genre Pack: Comes with three-five books in a particular genre, such as mystery, fantasy, or romance.
 Available for school age, teen, and adult.

 We also always offer reader’s advisory.
 Are you looking for a new book or series?
 Let us know, and we’ll help you find some books you might like.

 Don’t forget you can access all of our digital materials, including books, magazines, movies, music, and more by clicking the Digital Media tab near the top of our website.
 If you don’t already have a library card, you can sign up for one here.